Holy Trinity Church (Cincinnati, Ohio)

+The parish school building served as the first home of the minor seminary of the Archdiocese of Cincinnati, Saint Gregory Seminary, when a strike action delayed the construction of its campus in Mount Washington.

+John Albrinck, a son of the parish, went on to serve as vicar general of the Archdiocese of Cincinnati, as well as pastor of Holy Trinity and founder of Saint Gregory.

-Holy Trinity was founded to serve the growing tide of German-speaking Catholic population in Cincinnati.
-It was the mother church of the many German Catholic Churches in Cincinnati.
-In 1840, 30% of the population was German-speaking, necessitating the publication of ordinances in both German and English.
-Of the city's 12,000 Catholics, 8,000 were German.
+Holy Trinity was founded to serve the growing tide German-speaking Catholic population in Cincinnati.
+It became the mother church of many German Catholic Churches in Cincinnati.
+By 1840, 30% of the population was German-speaking, leading to the publication of ordinances in both German and English.
+Out of the city's 12,000 Catholics, 8,000 were German.

 Some of the Cincinnati German parishes were: Old St. Mary's Church (1840), St. John the Baptist Church (1844), St. Philomena (1846), St. Paul Church (Over the Rhine) (1847), St. Michael the Archangel Church (1847), St. Augustine (1852), Immaculata Church (1859), and St. Anthony (1860) and St. Stephen (1867).